Loading...

 The best defense against negative reviews is a steady stream of positive ones.
 Generate review request templates to proactively ask your happiest customers to leave reviews.
 A strong base of positive reviews naturally buffers against the occasional negative one and improves your overall star rating.

 The biggest opportunity to prevent negative reviews happens right after service — before the customer ever opens Google.
-A review funnel works like this: instead of directing every customer straight to Google, you first ask them to rate their experience on a simple star scale.
+Make it easy for every customer to reach you directly with feedback: a follow-up email or text, a simple contact form, or a quick check-in call.

 What happens next

 When you receive low-star feedback, you have 24–48 hours to reach out and fix the problem.
 Many customers who initially wanted to leave a bad review become your strongest advocates after you resolve their issue quickly.
-BlooTrue includes smart review routing free with every account.
+BlooTrue makes it easy to collect honest reviews and respond fast free with every account.

 A negative review without a response looks damaging.
 A negative review with a thoughtful, professional response from management looks like proof that you care about your customers.
 Responding to negative reviews increases customer trust and can actually prevent future bad reviews — when potential customers see you addressing complaints seriously, they're more willing to give you a chance.
 Want to understand the impact of negative reviews on your rating?
 Our review calculator tool shows exactly how many positive reviews you need to offset negative ones and improve your star rating.